axcheron/axcheron.github.io/_htb/11_writeup_intelligence.md

 [+] LDAP operation completed successfully
 ```

-Then, using [responder](https://github.com/lgandx/Responder), an LLMNR, NBT-NS and MDNS poisoner, we were able to capture a hash for the **amanda** account.
+Then, using [responder](https://github.com/lgandx/Responder), an LLMNR, NBT-NS and MDNS poisoner, we were able to capture a hash for the **ted.graves** account.

 ```bash
 $ sudo responder -I tun0